CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 #### IND.1.M9 Restrictive use of removable media and mobile devices

-Removable media on the one hand (eg USB stick) and mobile devices on the other hand (eg service laptop) have become main entry points for attacks, as these components often cross the carefully constructed zone boundaries and can be misused to create malicious software or Move orders into or send out sensitive information.
+Removable media on the one hand (eg USB stick) and mobile devices on the other hand (eg service laptop) have become main entry points for attacks, as these components often cross the carefully constructed zone boundaries and can be exploited to prevent malicious software or Move orders into or send out sensitive information.

 ** Regulations on removable media and mobile devices **